Heegaard Floer multicurves of double tangles: Introduction

 \begin{example} \cref{fig:executive-summary} illustrates the \ref{thm:main:intro} for the right-handed trefoil knot \(K=T_{2,3}\).
 The curve \(\gamma_K\) decomposes into three curve segments, namely \(\ccon_{2}\), \(\capR_{1}\), and \(\capL_{1}\).
 Hence, \(\gamma_{T_K}\) consists of three components: \(\rr_4\), \(\s_{2}\), and \(\sS_{2}\).
 Interestingly, as an ungraded curve, this agrees with the invariant of the quotient tangle \(T_{K,h}\) of \(K\) under the unique strong inversion \(h\) on \(K\) \cite[Figure~4]{KWZ_strong_inversions}.
 (The tangle \(T_{K,h}\) is equal to the \((2,-3)\)-pretzel tangle, up to some number of twists, and its invariant \(\gamma_T\) was computed in \cite[Example~2.26]{pqMod}.)
 However, as graded invariants, \(\gamma_{T_K}\) and \(\gamma_{T_{K,h}}\) are distinct; see \cref{exa:main:graded}. \end{example}

 \begin{remark} The multicurve invariants \(\gamma_K\) are very computable thanks to Szabó's computer program \cite{hfkcalc} and Hanselman's implementation of the arrow sliding algorithm \cite{hanselman_program}.
 Hanselman has compiled a list of the invariants for all knots up to 15 crossings, which is available on github along with the source code of his program.
 While there also exists software \cite{PQM.m} for computing the tangle invariant \(\gamma_{T}\), it is neither as efficient nor as practical.
 Consequently, \(\gamma_T\) had so far only been known for very few tangles \(T\) other than the family of two-stranded pretzel tangles considered in \cite[Theorem~6.9]{pqMod}.
-The \ref{thm:main:intro} now provides an infinite family of new tangles for which the invariants are very easy to compute. \end{remark}
+The \ref{thm:main:intro} now provides an infinite family of new tangles for which the invariants are very easy to compute.
+The python script \cite{hf2hft} automates this computation, taking as input the multicurves \(\gamma_K\) in the format used in Hanselman's database \cite{hanselman_program}. \end{remark}